leonchen83/redis-cluster-watchdog/README.md

 # redis-cluster-watchdog

-`redis-cluster-watchdog` can pretend as a redis cluster node which accept `RCmb` message.
+`redis-cluster-watchdog` can pretend as a redis cluster node which accept `RCmb(Redis Cluster message bus)` message and play with redis cluster.

-# play with it
+# run an example

 ## create a redis cluster